nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/distributor/README.rst

 Performing a Device Firmware Update
 -----------------------------------

-The Bluetooth mesh defines the Firmware update Initiator role to control the firmware distribution.
+The Bluetooth Mesh defines the Firmware update Initiator role to control the firmware distribution.
 This sample supports, but doesn't require an external Initiator to control the DFU procedure.
-The Bluetooth mesh DFU subsystem also provides a set of shell commands that can be used instead of the Initiator.
+The Bluetooth Mesh DFU subsystem also provides a set of shell commands that can be used instead of the Initiator.
 Follow the description in the :ref:`dfu_over_bt_mesh` guide on how to perform the firmware distribution without the Initiator.

 The commands can be executed in two ways: